 The key derivation of KAF shall be performed as specified in Annex A.4.

-6. The AAnF sends Naanf_AKMA_ApplicationKey_Get response to the AF with SUPI, KAF and the KAF expiration time.
+6. The AAnF sends Naanf_AKMA_ApplicationKey_Get response to the AF with SUPI/GPSI, KAF and the KAF expiration time.
 Whether to send SUPI or GPSI is determined by AAnF based on the local policy.

 7. The AF sends the Application Session Establishment Response to the UE.
 If the information in step 6 indicates failure of AKMA key request, the AF shall reject the Application Session Establishment by including a failure cause.
 Afterwards, UE may trigger a new Application Session Establishment request with the latest A-KID to the AKMA AF.